Published Date: February 04, 2015

 Requests for Disposal of Human Remains

-Under the Funeral Act, the Minister of Human Services is designated as the last resort to authorize the disposal of human remains, when no responsible survivor can be located, and no other government body has responsibility for the decision.
-The Executive Director, Alberta Works Programs is delegated the Minister’s responsibility for these rare requests.
-Requests must be referred to the Senior Health Benefits Planner (780‑415‑9432).
+Under the Funeral Act, the Minister of Community and Social Services is designated as the last resort to authorize the disposal of human remains, when no responsible survivor can be located, and no other government body has responsibility for the decision.
+The Executive Director, Employment and Financial Program Policy is delegated the Minister’s responsibility for these rare requests.
+ASCC is required to forward these requests to Income Support Policy for review.

 Unidentified Deceased Persons

-In a rare instance when the identity of a deceased person is not known, HS provides basic funeral services in the name of Jane or John DOE.
+In a rare instance when the identity of a deceased person is not known, Community and Social Services provides basic funeral services in the name of Jane or John DOE.
 ASCC arranges payment for the funeral and burial only.
 Cremation must not be authorized.
-For inquiries in these cases, contact the Senior Health Benefits Planner at 780-415-9432.
+For inquiries in these cases, contact the ASCC who will forward these requests to Income Support Policy for review.

 Children in Care Under the Child, Youth and Family Enhancement Act

-The Child and Family Services Delivery Division of Human Services is responsible for the cost of a funeral if a child dies while in the custody or guardianship of the Director, Child, Youth and Family Enhancement Act.
+The Child and Family Services Delivery Division of Community and Social Services is responsible for the cost of a funeral if a child dies while in the custody or guardianship of the Director, Child, Youth and Family Enhancement Act.

 Standard Application Procedures